HEM: a margin-based loss for visual categorisation tasks: Experimental Methods

 \subsubsection{Training Settings}

-The training set-up was based on that used in previous work with the same training data \citep{Cao_etal19,Cui_etal19}.
+Five repeats were performed of each experiment (combination of loss, network architecture, and training data-set).
+For the CIFAR data-sets, the training set-up was based on that used in previous work with the same training data \citep{Cao_etal19,Cui_etal19}.
 Specifically, networks were trained for 200 epochs using SGD with a momentum of 0.9, a batch size of 128, weight decay of 2e-4, and an initial learning rate of 0.1, that was reduced by a factor of 100 at the end of epochs 160 and 180.
+For ImageNetLT the training set-up was that same as that used for ImageNet as described in \cref{sec-training_settings_std}.